gbif/hp-vertnet-plus/partners.md

 ---

 ## Honorable Mentions
-Morten's attempt
-A special shout out to the following organization for their on-going financial, material, and emotional support.
+A special shout out to the following organizations for their on-going financial, material, and spiritual support.

 |   |   |   |   |
 |---|---|---|---|